 Tina Aumont, nuit sans étoile: La comédienne égérie du cinéma underground s’est éteinte samedi à 60 ans

 Little did I realize that her mother was Maria Montez, who became a central character in Gore Vidal’s mind-bendingly surreal novel Myron.
-Tina’s late husband, of course, was Christian Marquand, who misdirected Buck Henry’s script of Candy (he misunderstood the American slang — oh well).
+Tina’s late husband, of course, was Christian Marquand, who nearly misdirected Buck Henry’s script of Candy (he misunderstood the American slang — but someone rescued him just in time).

 These Italian videos without subtitles are long out of print.
 Try your luck.
 They are PAL VHS, which will not play on US equipment.